Try the following serial commands in the serial monitor:

 Rest puts the robot down and shuts down the servos.
 It's always safe to click it if Nybble is doing something AWKWARD.
 I’m serious.
-There’s still some ghosts in the system I don’t fully understand.
+There are still some ghosts in the system I don’t fully understand.

 Gyro will turn on/off the gyro

-Pressing F/L/R will make the robot to move forward/left/right
+Pressing F/L/R will make the robot move forward/left/right

 B will make the robot move backward